Mkkiyoi/LIRI-Bot/README.md

 * Now that the .env file has been created, you can run the function as follows:
   * `node liri.js '<command> <user input>'`
 * User input is either an artist/band, song name, or movie name.
+* After a search has returned successfully, `liri.js` will output the desired information to both the console and to a file `output.js`.
+* At the very end, the node application will use `inquirer` to ask the user if they want to search again.

 __NOTE__: All files, including the .env file, must be located in the same directory.